semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 If you're used to working on monolithic applications, building microservices leads to an unfamiliar situation: a service often reach a phase of being done, as in no further work is necessary for the time being.

 No one may touch the service's repository for months.
 And then, one day, there's an urgent need to make a change.
 The CI build fails with unexpected errors: there are security vulnerabilities in multiple dependencies, and many others have changes that someone needs to review.
-Suddenly, what seemed like a trivial update becomes a risky operation that may explode into days of work.
+What seemed like a trivial update becomes a risky operation that may explode into days of work.

 To prevent this from happening, you can schedule a daily CI build.
 A scheduled build is a great way of detecting any issues with dependencies early, regardless of how often your code changes.